A Covid19 emergency: Valerie’s story

 For every two Covid deaths, one child becomes a #CovidOrphan.
 As countries plan their recovery from Covid, vulnerable children are being forgotten.
 At risk of exploitation, trafficking and life in an orphanage—they are at the bottom of everyone’s list.
 Except ours.

-Remember Therese?
-She’s the little girl you can see here in the green skirt, with her family outside their home in Rwanda.
+Therese is the little girl you can see here in the green skirt, with her family outside their home in Rwanda.
 Her mum, Valerie is a courageous woman who has overcome many obstacles to care for her children alone.
-We first shared their story last year, when life for Therese and her family was looking up.
-Support from the Community Hub we’d helped to establish near their home in Kigali, meant Valerie was able to train as a tailor and had begun to build a more secure future for her family, by making and repairing clothes.
+Support from the Community Hub we helped to establish near their home in Kigali, meant Valerie was able to train as a tailor and had begun to build a more secure future for her family, by making and repairing clothes.

 But when Coronavirus hit, strict lockdown measures meant Valerie could no longer go to work.
 The Community Hub closed too so Therese and her brothers could no longer rely on the meals they used to receive there.

 “I was in despair”, Valerie says.
 “My kids spent a night without eating and my firstborn was sick.
 I was without any money to bring her to hospital.”